trilliontrust/clvm/docs/chialisp_ref.md

 \- \- \- \- \- \- \-

-this takes a list of lists and returns a list containing lists which each contain one item from the second list along with some prefix:
+this takes a list of lists and returns a list of lists containing each item from the second list along with some prefix:

 wrapper:
 (e (q (e (f (a)) (a))) (c (q (PROGRAM)) (c (f (r (a))) (q ()))))